 Our Board of Directors has four committees composed entirely of independent directors: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
 Information about each of these committees is provided below.
 The board also has an Executive Committee that may exercise all powers of the Board of Directors in the management of our business and affairs, except for those powers expressly reserved to the board under Delaware law or otherwise limited by the Board of Directors.
 David Abney is the chair of the Executive Committee.
 Independent directors Ann Livermore and William Johnson also serve on the Executive Committee.
 The Executive Committee did not hold any meetings during 2017.
-Each member of our board's committees, other than the Executive Committee, meets the NYSE director independence requirements.
+Each member of our board's committees, other than the

-Audit Committee (1) Compensation Committee (2) Nominating and Corporate Governance Committee Risk Committee Carol Tomé, Chair Ann Livermore, Chair William Johnson, Chair Rodney Adkins, Chair Michael Burns Rodney Adkins Franck Moison Ann Livermore Candace Kendle Clark Randt, Jr. Clark Randt, Jr. Franck Moison Rudy Markham Christiana Smith Shi John Stankey Christiana Smith Shi Kevin Warsh Kevin Warsh John Stankey Meetings in 2017: 9 Meetings in 2017: 5 Meetings in 2017: 5 Meetings in 2017: 5 Primary Responsibilities Primary Responsibilities Primary Responsibilities Primary Responsibilities Assisting the board in discharging its responsibility relating to our accounting, reporting and financial practices Assisting the board in discharging its responsibilities with respect to compensation of our executive officers Considering recommendations from the Chief Executive Officer and others regarding succession planning Overseeing management's identification and evaluation of enterprise risks Overseeing and reviewing with Overseeing our accounting and financial reporting processes Reviewing and approving the corporate goals and objectives relevant to the compensation of our Chief Executive Assisting the board in identifying and screening qualified director candidates, including shareowner submitted management the Company's risk governance framework Overseeing the integrity of our financial statements, our systems of disclosure Officer nominees Overseeing the Company's risk identification, risk tolerance, risk controls and internal controls and our compliance with legal and regulatory requirements Evaluating the Chief Executive Officer's performance and establishing compensation based on this evaluation Recommending candidates for election or reelection to the board or to fill vacancies on the board assessment and management practices for strategic enterprise risks facing the Company Overseeing the performance of our internal audit function Reviewing and approving the compensation of other executive officers Aiding in attracting qualified candidates to serve on the board Reviewing approaches to risk assessment and mitigation strategies in coordination with the board and other Overseeing the engagement and performance of our independent accountants Overseeing the evaluation of risk associated with the Company's total compensation strategy and compensation Recommending corporate governance principles, including the structure, composition and functioning of the board board committees Communicating with the Audit Committee programs and all board committees, the delegation as necessary and appropriate to enable Discussing with management policies with respect to financial risk assessment Overseeing any outside consultants retained to advise the Committee of authority to subcommittees, board oversight of management actions and reporting duties of management the Audit Committee to perform its statutory, regulatory, and other responsibilities with respect to oversight of risk assessment and risk management Recommending to the board the compensation to be paid to non- management directors
+Executive Committee, meets the ne NYSE director independence require ments. · Audit Committee (1) Compensation Committee (2) Nominating and Corporate Governance Committee Risk Committee Carol Tomé, Chair Ann Livermore, Chair William Johnson, Chair Rodney Adkins, Chair Michael Burns Rodney Adkins Franck Moison Ann Livermore Candace Kendle Clark Randt, Jr. Clark Randt, Jr. Franck Moison Rudy Markham Christiana Smith Shi John Stankey Christiana Smith Shi Kevin Warsh Kevin Warsh John Stankey Meetings in 2017: 9 Meetings in 2017: 5 Meetings in 2017: 5 Meetings in 2017: 5 Primary Responsibilities Primary Responsibilities Primary Responsibilities Primary Responsibilities Assisting the board in discharging its responsibility relating to our accounting, reporting and financial practices Assisting the board in discharging its responsibilities with respect to compensation of our executive officers Considering recommendations from the Chief Executive Officer and others regarding succession planning Overseeing management's identification and evaluation of enterprise risks Overseeing our accounting and financial reporting processes Reviewing and approving the corporate goals and objectives relevant to the compensation of our Chief Executive Office Assisting the board in identifying and screening qualified director candidates, including shareowner submitted nominees Overseeing and reviewing with management the Company's risk governance framework Overseeing the integrity of our financial statements, our systems of disclosure controls and internal controls and our compliance with Recommending candidates for election or reelection to the board or to fill vacancies on the board Overseeing the Company's ris identification, risk tolerance, ris assessment and management practices for strategic enterpris legal and regulatory requirements